What’s The Ideal Crate Size For My Growing Puppy?

 Behavioral Indicators

 Pay attention to your puppy's behavior when they are in their crate.
-If they exhibit signs of restlessness, frustration, or discomfort, it could be a sign that they have outgrown their current crate and need more space to move around.
+If they exhibit of restlessness, frustration, or discomfort, it could be a sign that they have outgrown their current crate and need more space to move around.

 Space Limitations